saadeghi/daisyui/src/docs2/src/routes/components/drawer.svelte.md

   import Component from "@components/Component.svelte"
 </script>

+Sidebar can be visible by default on large screens or it can be toggleable on both large and small screens.

+Drawer contains:

+- `drawer-toggle`: A hidden checkbox to toggle the visibility of the sidebar
+- `drawer-content`: Container for the content of the page
+  - Your content goes here (including navbar, page content, footer, etc.)
+- `drawer-side`: Container for the sidebar
+  - `drawer-overlay` a dark overlay that covers the whole page when the drawer is open
+  - Your Sidebar content (A menu or anything)

+You can check/uncheck the checkbox using JavaScript or using `<label>` tag.
 <Component title="Drawer">

 <div class="drawer w-full rounded">
   <input id="my-drawer" type="checkbox" class="drawer-toggle">
   <div class="flex flex-col items-center justify-center drawer-content">